martindurant/parquet-python/docs/source/details.rst

 in no particular order.
 Much of what follows has implications for writing parquet files that are compatible with other parquet implementations, versus performance when writing data for reading back with fastparquet.
+Please also read the :doc:`releasenotes` for newer or experimental features.

 Whilst we aim to make the package simple to use, some choices on the part of the user may effect performance and data consistency.